arangodb/velocypack/Jason_plan.md

   - 0x08      : object with 2-byte index table entries, sorted by attribute name
   - 0x09      : object with 4-byte index table entries, sorted by attribute name
   - 0x0a      : object with 8-byte index table entries, sorted by attribute name
-  - 0x0b      : object with 2-byte index table entries, unsorted by attribute name
+  - 0x0b      : object with 2-byte index table entries, not sorted by attribute name
-  - 0x0c      : object with 4-byte index table entries, unsorted by attribute name
+  - 0x0c      : object with 4-byte index table entries, not sorted by attribute name
-  - 0x0d      : object with 8-byte index table entries, unsorted by attribute name
+  - 0x0d      : object with 8-byte index table entries, not sorted by attribute name
   - 0x0e      : double IEEE-754, 8 bytes follow, stored as little
                 endian uint64 equivalent
   - 0x0f      : UTC-date in milliseconds since the epoch, stored as 8 byte